 By registering for a class at Oregon Coast Community College, students incur a legal obligation to pay all tuition, fees, and any other charges relating to enrollment, even if the charges are being paid by another party.
-Unless students officially drop courses within the full refund period each term, they are obligated to meet the payment deadline found on the academic calendar at http://live-occc19.pantheonsite.io/calendar.
+Unless students officially drop courses within the full refund period each term, they are obligated to meet the payment deadline found on the academic calendar.

 Cash, personal checks (payable to OCCC), Discover, MasterCard, and VISA are accepted.
-Credit cards must be presented by the cardholder and the signature must be verifiable by at least one additional form of identification.
 A deferred tuition plan is available.
 See Installment Payment Plan below for more information.